zelucena/adonis-url-shortener/README.md

 1. Create a database called adonis
 2. Copy and rename ecosystem.config.example.js to ecosystem.config.example.js
 3. Copy and rename config.example to config
-4. Configure ecosystem.config.js as fit
+4. Configure ecosystem.config.js as fit for production environment
+4. Configure .env as fit so you can run migrations
 5. Change configurations under config folder (optional)
 6. Install dependencies with `npm i`
 7. Run database migrations with `npx node ace migration:run`